-The investment of occupancy tax revenue is often more of a differentiating factor between communities in North Carolina than the tax rate charged to guests.
-That's not to say that rates aren't comparable from destination to destination (and may be a factor in some destination selection, especially for some meeting and convention planners).
-But the rate is usually less important to governments and visitor economy stakeholders than how tax revenue is invested at the local level.
-For example, a 3% occupancy tax in one community that is allocated entirely to destination promotion isn't always comparable to the same 3% tax in another community where 2% goes to destination promotion and 1% goes to tourism-related product development.
+The investment of occupancy tax revenue is sometimes more of a differentiating factor between communities in North Carolina than the tax rate charged to guests.
+That's not to say that rates aren't comparable from destination to destination (and may occasionally be a factor in some destination selection, especially for some meeting and convention planners comparing North Carolina destinations to those in other states).
+But the rate is usually less important than how tax revenue is invested at the local level.
+For example, a 3% occupancy tax in one community that is invested entirely to destination promotion may not be directly comparable to the same 3% tax in another community where 2% is invested in destination promotion and 1% allocated to tourism-related product development.

-This analysis looks only at the legislatively enabled intended uses of occupancy taxes-the actual investment of occupancy tax in a community may indeed vary from both the spirit and, in a few cases, even the letter of the law.
-But generally speaking, the uses of North Carolina occupancy tax revenue at the local level fall into one of five categories:
+This analysis looks only at the legislatively enabled intended uses of occupancy taxes-the actual investment of occupancy taxes in a community may indeed vary from both the spirit and, in some cases, even the letter of the law.
+But generally, the investment of North Carolina occupancy tax revenue at the local level fall into one of five categories:

-- 1. Destination promotion - 2.
-"Tourism-related" expenditures, which includes everything from festivals and events to capital projects to providing some services in beach towns
+- 1. Destination promotion - "Tourism-related" expenditures, which includes everything from festivals and event expenses to capital projects ("tourism-related" is a term that usually appears in the specific legislation

-- 3. Funding and debt or operating support for tourism-related capital projects such as convention centers and arenas or visitor attractions - 4.
+- 3. Debt service or operating support for tourism-related capital projects such as convention centers and arenas or visitor attractions - 4.
 Beach nourishment - 5.
 General fund revenue and other specifically non-tourism uses

-There are 151 counties and cities and towns actively collecting occupancy tax of at least 1% that dedicate some or all their tax revenue to destination promotion as mandated by their legislation.
-There are 150 counties and cities and towns that also dedicate some of their tax revenue to some kind of "tourism-related" expenditures.
+There are 153 counties and cities/towns actively collecting an occupancy tax of at least 1% that are mandated to dedicate some or all their tax revenue to destination promotion.
+There are 152 counties and cities and towns that dedicate some of their tax revenue to various types of "tourism-related" expenditures.

-Some North Carolina coastal destinations are heavily dependent upon their beaches to attract visitation, so beach nourishment may be a priority for investment of tax revenue to maintain a critical tourism asset.
-Other communities are more dependent upon business travel and have fewer leisure visitors, so they invested in convention centers.
-Some destinations have chosen to invest their occupancy tax revenue in sports or cultural infrastructure in order to grow their visitor economy.
-Others have invested the tax revenue in support of a variety of product development projects initiated by the public or private sectors.
+Many North Carolina coastal destinations are heavily dependent upon their beaches for visitation, so beach nourishment may be a priority for investment of their tax revenue to maintain a critical tourism asset.
+Other communities are more dependent upon business travel and have fewer leisure visitors, so they have invested in convention centers.
+Some destinations have chosen to invest their occupancy tax revenue in sports or cultural infrastructure to grow their visitor economy.
+Others have invested the tax revenue in support of a variety of product development or destination enhancement projects initiated by the public or private sectors.

 It should be noted that just because a city or county government unit "receives" some or all the occupancy tax revenue collected in their jurisdiction does not necessarily mean those dollars go directly into their general fund.
-A local government entity may be the body that formally determines how the occupancy tax revenue is spent, mostly in situations where the enabling legislation pre-dates the uniform guidelines enacted in 1997.

-But in nearly every county and city or town in North Carolina, at least some or all of those tax dollars must be invested in destination promotion and/or "tourism-related" expenditures by an appointed tourism development authority.
-The unique local legislation always dictates how those tax dollars must be expended.
-A local city council or county commission can appoint members to a TDA, or it can raise or lower the rate of tax in many cases, but otherwise their control of the tax is very limited.
+A local government entity such as county government may be the body that formally determines how the occupancy tax revenue is spent, but that is mostly where the enabling legislation predates the uniform guidelines enacted in 1997.
+In nearly every county and city/town in North Carolina, at least a portion of those tax dollars must be invested in destination promotion and/or "tourism-related" expenditures by a TDA.
+The unique local legislation dictates generally how those tax dollars must be invested.

-In some cases, such as designated funding for convention centers or cultural and sports facilities, the occupancy tax legislation may be highly specific.
-In others, the language of "tourism-related" expenditures is sufficiently vague to empower local governments to allocate revenue to projects such as a YMCA or grants to festivals and events that may not necessarily attract many visitors.
-The definition of "tourism-related" expenditures may depend upon the specific needs of the local visitor economy, but the term can be and has been interpreted in different ways.
+In some cases, such as designated funding for convention centers or sports facilities, the legislation may be highly specific about investment in those particular uses.
+In others, the language of "tourism-related" expenditures may be sufficiently vague to allow for revenue to be invested in projects or initiatives that may not necessarily attract visitors.
+The interpretation of "tourism-related" expenditures may depend upon the specific needs of the local visitor economy, but the term can be (and has been) interpreted in different ways.